ncha2022/CS100FinalProject/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+>  * Our project is interesting to us because we are all gamers so we are invested in making a good game.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  > * What will be the input/output of your project?
  > * What are the features that the project provides?